pivotal-cf/docs-event-alerts/installing.html.md

 #### Use the MySQL for PCF v2 Service

+If you have MySQL for PCF v2.3 or later installed and want to use it for PCF Event Alerts, follow the steps below.

 1. Click **MySQL Settings**.

 1. Select **MySQL Service** and enter the service plan to use.
 For example, `db-small`.